iszilagyigit/EfectiveJavaTips/README.md

 > Precede the varargs parameter with any required parameters, and be aware of the performance consequences using varargs.

+Item 54.
+Return empty collections or arrays, instead of not nulls.

+> Don't return null in place of empty array or collections.

 ## Exceptions